AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 ## 📝 **Notes for Deliverable 3 Submission**

 1. **Format:** These test cases follow the CEN4010 format shown in lecture examples
-2. **Database Tables:** Include database state tables before each test case section
+2. **Database Tables:** Each test case includes its own database state table(s) before the Test Setup section
 3. **Documentation:** Include this test case document in your Final Document
 4. **Implementation Evidence:** Reference code snippets that handle each scenario
 5. **No Papyrus Required:** Test cases are written documentation, not diagrams